 A devastating 7.8 earthquake hit the shore line of Ecuador on April 15, 2016.
 The deaths and injuries totaled over 29,000.
 WaterStep supplied the product and trained over 35 people to deploy life-saving equipment to refugee settlements.
 Having lost their homes, people are still displaced and WaterStep continues the work of bringing safe water to those without.
 On a 2017 follow up trip to Ecuador, WaterStep responded to the devastating landslides in Colombia that killed over 300 people on April 1 with hundreds missing.
 Help bring safe water to Ecuador & Colombia!

 Community Transformation: Kabowa Village, Uganda

 WaterStep is currently working on Phase III of their partnership with Kabowa Village.
-WaterStep is brining pit latrines to schools.WaterStep is working with the Rural Health Care Foundation (RHCF) to make a difference.
+WaterStep is bringing pit latrines to schools.WaterStep is working with the Rural Health Care Foundation (RHCF) to make a difference.
 We have completed our first well, and will soon be installing household filters, setting up water purifiers, building latrines, and implementing a community health program for students and families.
 Help bring safe water to Kabowa Village!

 Refugee Camps, Nigeria